LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 	extension for entity documenting URLs (an atom; default is `'.html'`) and target separating symbols (an atom; default is `'#'`)

 - `omit_path_prefixes(Prefixes)`
-	omit common path prefixes when printing directory paths and when constructing URLs (a list of atoms; default is an empty list)
+	omit common path prefixes when printing directory paths and when constructing URLs (a list of atoms; default is a list with the user home directory)

 - `zoom(Boolean)`
 	generate sub-diagrams and add links and zoom icons to library and entity nodes (`true` or `false`; default is `false`)